BusinessQuarterly Report9 min readPublished May 11, 2026

 What is missing from the four-trend list

-We deliberately excluded one candidate trend: AI exits as a primary theme.
-H1 2026 produced the first wave of meaningful AI-company exits, dominated by strategic acquisitions of agentic-tooling companies.
-The wave is real but not yet at a scale that governed H1 capital allocation behaviour.
-We expect it to qualify as a fifth trend in the H2 retrospective if the pace observed in late H1 continues.
-For now, exit activity is best read as a confirming signal under Trend 1 (agentic infrastructure consolidation) rather than a standalone governing line.
+We deliberately excluded one candidate trend: meaningful AI-company exits.
+H1 2026 produced the first signs of acquisitions and secondaries in agentic-tooling, but volume did not yet govern H1 capital allocation.
+We expect exit activity to qualify as a fifth trend in the H2 retrospective if the pace observed late in H1 continues.
+For now, exit activity is best read as a confirming signal under Trend 2 (agentic-infra growth) rather than a standalone governing line.

 07H2 ProjectionA scenario-bracketed forward read.

-Forecasting venture allocation six months out is exercise in scenario discipline, not prediction.
-The projection below sets out a base case anchored on H1 trend extension, with a downside case tied to macro deal-finance availability and an upside case tied to accelerated exit activity unlocking secondary capital.
+Forecasting venture allocation six months out is an exercise in scenario discipline, not prediction.
+The projection below sets out a base case anchored on H1 concentration extending, a downside case tied to macro deal-finance availability, and an upside case tied to agentic-AI capital pool closing more of the gap with frontier labs.
+Industry reporting through early Q2 2026 informs the calibration; everything past mid-May is scenario, not forecast.

 Downside case.
-Macro deal-finance availability tightens — credit markets compress, public-market exit windows narrow, or a high- profile late-stage down-round triggers broader recalibration.
-Round count holds but average size compresses, growth-stage multiples extend their H1 compression by another 10-20%, and agentic infrastructure consolidation accelerates as smaller players struggle to raise.
+Macro deal-finance availability tightens — credit markets compress, public-market exit windows narrow, or a high-profile late-stage down-round triggers broader recalibration.
+Round count holds but average size compresses outside the frontier-lab tier, mid-stage multiples extend their H1 firmness, and agentic-infra consolidation accelerates as smaller players struggle to raise.
+Concentration intensifies further as the named winners absorb a larger share of a smaller pie.

 We will publish the next investment retrospective in mid-November 2026 with H2 data and a recalibration against this projection.
 The discipline matters more than the specific call — we will disclose hit and miss openly so the framework can be evaluated.
-For operators positioning procurement now, the right read is the base case, with the downside case as a stress test for vendor selection and the upside case as an opportunity signal if exit activity materially accelerates.
+For operators positioning procurement now, the right read is the base case, with the downside case as a stress test for vendor selection and the upside case as an opportunity signal if agentic-infra capital materially closes the gap with frontier labs.

 H1 2026 capital allocation · summary read

-The H2 projection is base-case continuation of the four governing trends, with exit activity as the variable that could push the period upside.
-We will publish the next retrospective in mid- November 2026 with H2 data and an open hit-or-miss recalibration against this projection.
+The H2 projection is base-case extension of the frontier-lab concentration with agentic-infra growth as the upside variable.
+We will publish the next retrospective in mid-November 2026 with H2 data and an open hit-or-miss recalibration against this projection.
 Bookmark this page; we will edit-in-place to annotate the projection against actual H2 outcomes.

 Position for H2 capital allocation